 Mark is a 4th generation Coloradoan.
 A graduate of Cherry Creek High School, and is an Honors graduate of Claremont McKenna College.
 He received his Doctorate of Law from the University of Denver and was admitted to the bar in 1989 at the age of 24.
 Prior to law school, Mark served as a staff legislative intern in the Washington D.C. office of Colorado’s 5th Congressional District.

 An accomplished public speaker, Mark regularly presents landlord seminars and educational events.
 Mark is a dedicated political watcher and student of public policy rationale.
 He is a member of the Colorado Apartment Association Legislative Action Committee and frequently advocates and lobbies State, County and local governments on behalf of the rental industry.
 Mark serves on the Board of the Apartment Association of Metro Denver and also works closely with the National Apartment Association.

 He is active in numerous professional, civic, political, and alumni organizations, is an avid sports fan, and a fanatical Bronco booster.
 Mark is a committed computer enthusiast and designed the law firm’s database system.
 Recreationally, Mark enjoys running, hiking, walking with his family, skiing, golf, basketball, and playing softball.
-The proud father of two young daughters, Mark and his wife Laura, reside in the Southeast metro area.
+The proud father of two young daughters, Mark and his wife reside in the southeast metro area.